 A lot of intellectuals seem to conclude that there’s no such thing as true altruism.
-Their reasoning invariably seems to be that, whatever we do, including any altruistic act, we wouldn’t do if there weren’t some incentive, or, in other words, a reward for doing it.
-They see this as a truism regarding the very nature of decision-making.
-And, of course, they reason that doing something for a reward, even if it helps another person, is just as selfish as any other act.
-To stand in as the award in question, they may reason that doing such a thing necessarily gives the agent a dopamine hit.
+Their reasoning invariably seems to be that whatever we do, including any supposedly altruistic act, we wouldn’t do it if there weren’t some incentive, or in other words a reward, for doing it.
+They see this as a truism pertaining to the very nature of decision-making.
+And, of course, they reason that doing something for a reward, even if it helps another person, is just as selfish or at least self-centered as any other act.
+To stand in as the award in question, they may reason that doing such a thing necessarily gives the agent a dopamine/serotonin/whatever hit.

-First, we don’t know for sure that there’s an expected reward for everything we do.
-Or maybe there is, but the locus of reward is transpersonal.
-In other words, it’s only a reward given a transpersonal understanding of reality.
-That is, it’s only a reward because one views another’s well-being as just as important as their own, probably because they see their own divine spark in the other.
-An act of love may well entail a sacrifice that outweighs any reward we can rationalistically reason about.
+First, it’s only an assumption that there’s an expected reward for everything we do and that furthermore that reward necessarily is equal to or outweighs the effort and/or sacrifice put into doing a thing.
+We don’t really know that.
+Or maybe it’s true in a sense, but the locus of reward is transpersonal.
+In other words, it’s only considered a reward given a transpersonal understanding of the dynamic between the benefactor and the beneficiary.
+That is, it’s only thought of as a reward because one views another’s well-being as just as important as their own, the other’s joy being their joy and the other’s pain being their pain, probably because they recognize their own divine spark in the other, or else just due to a liminal awareness that separation is an illusion and we’re all one.
+They love the other.
+An act of love may well entail a sacrifice that outweighs any personal reward we can reason about rationalistically.
 It often does.

-Second, even if there is always an expected reward, such as a dopamine hit, for every altruistic act we do, the very fact that doing good for another gives one a dopamine hit is gratuitous and indicates the existence of altruism.
+Second, even if there is always an expected reward, such as a dopamine hit, for every altruistic act we do, the very fact that one has configured themselves, or was already naturally configured, such that doing good for another gives one a dopamine hit is gratuitous and indicates the presence of altruism.

 To be fair, the claims against altruism may center not only around incentives, but also around deterrents, such as the pain of seeing another in pain or losing another.
-The same reasoning I give above basically applies to that case, too.
-I.e., it’s only a deterrent to do something that hurts or kills another because we’re considering damage not only to ourselves but to a wider sphere.
-And, if doing harm to another causes a surge of uncomfortable brain chemicals in us, the very fact that that relationship between harming another and our own happiness exists is gratuitous and an indication of altruism.
+But the same reasoning I give above basically applies to that case, too.
+I.e., it’s only a deterrent to do something that hurts or kills another because we’re considering damage not only to ourselves but in a broader arena.
+And, if doing harm to another causes a surge of uncomfortable brain chemicals in us, the very fact that that relationship between harming another and our own unhappiness exists is, again, gratuitous and an indication of altruism.

 Also to be fair, a lot of people believe that our propensity to help others, and more generally our conscience, as part of our social nature, is a product of evolutionary psychology, evolved presumably because it’s a survival advantage to the species.
 Such people would probably then say that the mechanism that connects “altruistic” behavior to reward isn’t gratuitous as I claimed it is.
 They might say that it’s virtually no different from evolution having provided us with a shower of $1 bills every time we do good for others, only, instead of $1 bills, it’s brain chemicals.